SerralaSolutions/serralasolutions.github.io/documents/billPatch.md

 If you want to update an existing record you can do so using the `PATCH /v2/Bill/[ATID]` call.
 You can use this to add an Emailaddress or Phonenumber to the record.
-It can also be used to update the status of the record.
+It can also be used to update the status of an open record to cancelled, paid or expired.

 ##### Method: `PATCH`
 ##### Endpoint: `/v2/Bill/[ATID]`